-Find a special box or empty out a dresser drawer, and fill it with sensory items similar to the objects suggested below.
+Find a plain or special box, or empty out a dresser drawer.
+Fill it with sensory items similar to the objects suggested below.
 Get creative!
 When you find yourself in distress, turn to your box for comfort, distraction, and more.
-If one strategy is not enough, pick others.
+If one strategy is not enough, come back to the box and pick others.

 Feel: An ultra-soft old t-shirt, your baby blanket, a scalp massager, a squeeze ball, a bottle of bubble bath, fidget toys, smooth or polished stones, zen sand garden, plasticine or clay-like product, kinetic sand, a weighted blanket, a notecard suggesting to have a hot shower or a cuddle with your pet.

 See: Photographs that make you smile (pets, children, special events, being silly with friends, childhood), pictures from magazines of a vacation destination you would enjoy or are planning, bubble bottle to blow bubbles, list of favourite YouTube videos or movies, candles, a tiger's eye or other gemstone, a book of poetry or short stories, caring letters from yourself or others.

 Hear: List of your favourite songs, your childhood music box, an album of nature sounds or rain falling, a comedy album, small wind chimes, rock music from your teenage years.
 Phone numbers of friends/loved ones.

 Smell: A little bottle of essential oil (like grapefruit or vanilla, or a blend from a store -- with a diffuser being optional), a floral lotion, pumpkin spice candles, cinnamon sticks in a container in a jar, smelly felts for doodling.